 The EAT-Lancet Commission notes that vegetarian and plant-based, or vegan, diets are more sustainable than those that contain meat and other animal products.
 The Commission notes that switching animal products for plant-based ones had environmental and health benefits.

 “Overall, studies concur that plant-based foods cause fewer adverse environmental effects per unit weight, per serving, per unit of energy, or per protein weight than does animal source foods across various environmental indicators.”

 As a 2018 study notes, animal products such as meat, dairy, and eggs are common topics of conversation when considering sustainable diets.

 This is because these animal products have a few significant impacts to consider, including:

 - water use

 - greenhouse gas emissions

-In 2014, the Food and Agriculture Organization of the United Nations noted that livestock in general make up 14.5% of all human-induced emissions.
-Reducing the impact of this livestock by reducing the need for it and improving farming practices can help lower this impact.
+In 2014, the Food and Agriculture Organization of the United Nations noted that livestock makes up 14.5% of all human-induced emissions.
+Reducing the need for livestock and improving farming practices can help lower this impact.

 Some farms are now working on composting animal waste for fertilizer use and capturing methane gas to supply the energy needs of the farming operation.

-Animal foods can still have a place in a sustainable diet, though there is no agreement on how much of any one animal food a person can eat and still be sustainable.
+Animal foods can still have a place in a sustainable diet, though there is no agreement on how much animal food a person can eat and still be sustainable.